Elvis10ten/pcas/README.md

 1. **Genesis**: The first message a host sends, requesting other hosts to send their current blocks.
 2. **Update**: This is sent each time the blocks on a host changes.
 This message contains all self blocks (the blocks from the current host).
 3. **Heartbeat**: This is periodically sent.
-After multiple missed heartbeats, a host is deemed dead by it's peers and all it's block could be independently deleted on each ledger.
+After multiple missed heartbeats, a host is deemed dead by its peers and all its block could be independently deleted on each ledger.

-Each host maintains it's own local ledger.
-The network protocol gurantees that eventually all ledgers will be consistent.
+Each host maintains its own local ledger.
+The network protocol guarantees that eventually, all ledgers will be consistent.

 ##### Multicast Reliability